The foundation of being organised is loving your calendaring.

-It’s my favourite thing in the world and can talk your ears off about it for hours (scheduled hours of course!).
+Calendaring is my favourite thing in the world and I can talk your ears off about it for hours (scheduled hours of course!).
 Calendaring makes time, goals, dreams and life tangible.

-I’d argue that everyone needs a calendar.
+Everyone needs a calendar.
 Everybody needs some sort of calendar-based tool to manage their life.
-Sometimes I feel like a matchmaker between my client and their calendar.
-We set up systems that make them want a long-term relationship with their calendar, having it become their partner-in-crime when it comes to scheduling life.
+When working with clients, I assist in setting up systems that make them want a long-term partnership with their calendar, having it become their partner-in-crime when it comes to scheduling life.

-I used a physical calendar in the blog image because while most of us work digitally now, we should never forget where most of us started from.
+I used a physical calendar in the blog image because while most of us work digitally now, we should never forget where most of us started.

-Sometimes they have set up calendars in multiple programs, tripling their work and getting annoyed at themselves when things get missed, bills don’t get paid on time and appointments are rushed to.
-All of this is happening because they’re not using their calendar to its full potential.
-They haven’t made their calendar the one and only place to record their commitments and to-dos.
-Once we get it organised, the sigh of relief and excitement to be using a calendar is like a lightbulb going off.
+Does this sound like you?
+Calendars set up in multiple programs?
+Does it triple you work and do you find you get annoyed with yourself when things get forgotten, bills don’t get paid on time and appointments are nearly missed?
+All of this is happening because you’re not using your calendar to its full potential.
+This can easily happen when your calendar has not been delegated as the one and only place to record your commitments and to-dos.
+Once you get this part organised, trust me, you’ll let out a sigh of relief and feel a rush of excitement.

-With all of life’s moving parts, it makes sense that all the moving parts should be accounted for in one place.
+Life has a lot of moving parts so it makes sense that all of them should be accounted for in one place.
 If your calendar captures your work, personal, and social commitments, it will serve as a record of your actual time usage.
-Doing this will help us to get a sense of what our time is being spent on and how to manage it a way that is more effective.
+Doing this will help you get a sense of what your time is being spent on and how to manage it a way that is more effective.

 Setting up a calendar system is easy these days.
-I use Google Calendar, which is cloud-based.
-There are other options as well such as Outlook or Apple Calendar.
+I personally love Google Calendar, which is cloud-based, and I see that it’s a preference these days with clients.
+But there are other options as well such as Outlook or iCal.
 It depends on your device, how much you like the interface and what flows well with your other programs.
 A cloud-based service is one of my top recommendations because you can easily switch between your smartphone and desktop.
 It’s flexible and syncs to keep your entries up-to-date.

-If you have multiple calendars, choose only one and condense all of the spread out information into it.
+If you currently have multiple calendars, choose only one and condense all of the spread out information into it.
 You can always trial the one calendar and if it doesn’t feel right, try another platform.
-It’s about finding a system that suits you, not the other way around
+It’s about finding a system that suits you, not the other way around.

 The next phase of implementing a calendar system that works, is capturing everything that’s happening in your life.